Mentoring For Young People

 Some of these young people have complex additional needs including autism and anxiety, and the current ratio of staff and volunteers to young people will not adequately meet their needs, as they require more one-to-one support in order to overcome these issues.

-The funding would enable us to provide a far more bespoke system of support for our most vulnerable members.
+The funding will enable us to provide a far more bespoke system of support for our most vulnerable members.

 To create a bespoke mentoring programme that benefits young people who are most in need of it.